-Expats can take full advantage of no state income tax and Houston's colourful and diverse culture that makes it one of the best places to live in the US.
+Expats can take full advantage of no state income tax and Houston's colorful and diverse culture that makes it one of the best places to live in the US.

 From large urban areas to a laidback lifestyle in the suburbs, Houston offers a wide variety of accommodation.
 The average monthly rent for a studio apartment costs USD$620.00.
 For a one bedroom apartment, the cost is USD$802.00, while a two bedroom apartment is at USD$1,089.
 A three bedroom apartment would average around USD$1,480.00.